-Hala Khouri, M.A., SEP, E-RYT 500, Senior Clinical Advisor/Lead ConsultantHala, a long-time consultant to A Thousand Joys, is a co-creator of Off the Mat, Into the World, a non-profit organization dedicated to utilizing the tools of yoga and somatic practices within a justice framework to inspire people to be conscious leaders of change.
+Hala Khouri, M.A., SEP, E-RYT 500, Clinical Advisor/Lead ConsultantHala, a long-time consultant to A Thousand Joys, is a co-creator of Off the Mat, Into the World, a non-profit organization dedicated to utilizing the tools of yoga and somatic practices within a justice framework to inspire people to be conscious leaders of change.
 She has taught yoga and the movement arts for over 20 years in a myriad of locations from traditional studios to schools, juvenile detention centers, and mental health hospitals.
 She is also trained in Somatic Experiencing, a technique which focuses on trauma’s impact on the body-mind and ways to resolve it.
 She provides trainings on the effects of trauma, vicarious trauma and offers tools to create a culture of wellness and to manage stress.
 Hala is the author of Peace from Anxiety: Get Grounded, Build Resilience & Stay Connected Amidst the Chaos (2021).
-She earned a bachelors in psychology with a minor in Religion from Columbia University and has a masters degree in counseling psychology from Pacifica Graduate Institute, and is currently a doctoral candidate in community psychology, liberation studies and ecopsychology.
+She earned a bachelors in psychology with a minor in religion from Columbia University and has a masters degree in counseling psychology from Pacifica Graduate Institute.
+She is currently a doctoral candidate in community psychology, liberation studies and ecopsychology.

 Consulting TeamTo be the strongest partner to the organizations and schools we work with, A Thousand Joys has cultivated a team of consultants, some of whom have worked with us for over 10 years.
 Our group of consultants is comprised of licensed social workers and clinicians, executive coaches, and educators as well as yoga and mindfulness teachers.
 Because of their other work in academic, clinical, corporate and community-based settings, they are actively engaged in doing the work and bring practical knowledge and “know how” to their consulting practices.
 We aim to select a consultant or a team that best matches your organization’s needs.